lutierigb/shell-things/oputus-readme.md

 ### Symbol Rotation

-EA will switch from the current symbol, assumed to be something like Bra50XXXYY to a new symbol X days before the current symbol expires.
-It will try to rotate to the new symbol every new day if there are no positions opened.
+EA will switch from the current symbol, assumed to be something like Bra50XXXYY to a new symbol X days before the current symbol expires(assuming the new symbol becomes availabe within this window).
+It will try to rotate to the new symbol as soon as the new symbol becomes available, granted that are no long positions open.
 Otherwise it will be postponed until all the positions are closed.

 The chart will be reloaded to use the new symbol once the rotation is completed.

-Notification note: This feature sends push notifications.
+Notification note: This feature sends push notifications before it attemps the rotation and once it's completed.
 See *Notifications* below.

 ### Remote Control